-The natural beauty of a sunrise and a sunset is quite difficult to capture in photos due to the contrasting exposures between a bright sky and a dim foreground that occurs during those times.
+The natural beauty of a sunrise and sunset is quite challenging to capture in photos due to the contrasting exposures between a bright sky and a darker foreground that occurs during those times.

 One solution to bring life back to the image is to manually combine two exposures of the same composition, one exposure with the sky appropriately lit and a separate exposure for the foreground.

-In this tutorial, I am excited to share 4 simple steps in Lightroom that will effectively bring your sunrise/sunset photo to life.
-First, I will focus on global adjustments to the entire image, and then I will fine tune the smaller details.
+In this tutorial, I am excited to share four simple steps in Lightroom that will effectively bring your sunrise/sunset photo to life.
+First, I will focus on global adjustments to the entire image, and then I will fine-tune the more minor details.